 Sell donated gold and silver from Widnes charity shops, online and by post.

 Donated jewellery is hard for a Widnes charity shop to price with confidence.
 GoldPaid removes the guesswork online.
 A charity team photographs the items, sends them with any questions to GoldPaid on WhatsApp, and is sent a free prepaid Royal Mail Special Delivery label to post them in.
-A written valuation follows with no obligation, accepted offers are paid by Faster Payments into the charity’s registered bank account, and declined items are returned tracked and insured.
+A written valuation follows with no obligation, accepted offers are paid by Faster Payments into the charity’s registered bank account, and declined items are returned tracked and signed for.
 The shop floor is never left unattended.

 How does a Widnes charity shop sell donated gold and silver with GoldPaid?A Widnes charity team sends photos of the items to GoldPaid online on WhatsApp and asks any questions first.
 GoldPaid emails a free prepaid Royal Mail Special Delivery label to post the items in.
 When the parcel arrives, GoldPaid sends a written, no-obligation valuation.
-If the charity accepts, payment goes by Faster Payments to its registered bank account, and declined items are returned tracked and insured at no cost.
+If the charity accepts, payment goes by Faster Payments to its registered bank account, and declined items are returned tracked and signed for at no cost.

 Charity shops in Widnes